-- Matlab’s functionality can be greatly expanded by the addition of toolboxes.
-These are sets of specific functions that provided more specialized functionality.
-Ex: Excel link allows data to be written in a format recognized by Excel, Statistics Toolbox allows more specialized statistical manipulation of data (ANOVA, Basic Fits, etc)
+- The addition of toolboxes can greatly expand Matlab’s functionality.
+These are sets of specific functions that provide more specialized functionality.
+Ex: Excel link allows data to be written in a format recognized by Excel, Statistics Toolbox allows more specialized statistical manipulation of data (ANOVA, Basic Fits, etc.)

-Productivity:: Example: Spending most of the time in preparing data for analysis.
+Productivity:: Example: Spending most of the time preparing data for analysis.

-In the above scenario, most of the time will be getting wasted in preparing manually in this context Matlab can be used to automate the collection and preparing of data for better analysis.
+In the above scenario, manual preparation will consume most of the time; in this context, Matlab can automate the collection and preparation of data for better analysis.
 With Matlab, we can reduce the time and accuracy.

 Below are the top 8 comparisons between Python and Matlab: